 Here are four simple and easy assisted living marketing ideas you can use to amp up your marketing strategy.

 1. Consider SEO, and Ask for Help If You Need It

-Using your website to generate awareness and demand is perhaps the most underutilized tactic for senior care facilities.
+Using your website to generate awareness and demand is perhaps the most underutilized tactic for senior care communities.
 Are you using your own website to generate leads?

 One of the first things you’ll want to do before developing your assisted living SEO strategy is to put yourself in the place of your potential resident and the people that will be helping make the decision.
-Start by brainstorming phrases or questions someone might search for when looking for information about assisted living care facilities.
+Start by brainstorming phrases or questions someone might search for when looking for information about assisted living communities.
 You’ll want to consider using city and state locations in some of the terms you’re targeting.
-Think along the lines of “best assisted living facilities in Richmond, VA.”
+Think along the lines of "senior living communities in Richmond VA" or “best assisted living in Richmond, VA.”

 Get started by brushing up on on-page SEO best practices and learn simple changes you can make to get more easily discovered in search engine searches.

 2. Update Your Assisted Living Blog Regularly

 If you or I were tasked with finding a nursing home or assisted living community for one of our aging parents, make no mistake that there would be a lot of thought and care put into that decision.
 Senior care marketers understand this and know that their prospects are likely to turn to the internet for research.

 Creating a blog rich in resources and information is a great way to help someone through this tough decision making process.
 You may want to consider creating articles answering common questions you hear from potential residents or the family members visiting your community.
 If you find that people are asking the same questions over and over again, it’s likely that there are many people researching those same questions online.
 Creating content that answers these questions before they’re asked will help people discover your facility more easily than non-blogging competing communities.